Hekimianz/BookHaven/README.md

 ## Features

 - **Browse Catalog:** Explore a curated catalog of books with diverse genres and themes.
+-
-- **Category Filters:** Navigate through the catalog using predefined categories such as 'Top Rated,' 'Classic Literature,' and more.
+- **Category Sections:** Discover books organized into themed sections such as 'Top Rated,' 'Classic Literature,' and more.

 - **Search Functionality:** Find specific titles quickly using the search bar.